The Lord of the Rings in Translation

 The volumes are arranged here by alphabetical order of title and by Unicode order for languages that do not use the Roman alphabet.
 The "Next" buttons take you to the next title in that order.
 Within languages the volumes are arranged by the order in which they were published.
 The Table of Contents contains lists by language name in alphabetical order and by language family in addition to the ordering by titles.
 The Table of Contents is especially helpful for finding copies of The Hobbit and The Silmarillion since these are interspersed with LOTR by language and publisher.

-I have recently added a copy of the first published edition of the first translation (from 1957 into Dutch) to my collection.
+One of the special treasures in my collection is a copy of the first published edition of the first translation (from 1957 into Dutch).
 Only 3000 copies of the first edition were printed and it was never printed in that form again.
-While the dust jackets are not in good condition (thus halving its value on the Tolkien market), this is still a treasure.
+While the dust jackets are not in good condition (thus halving its value on the collector market), this is still a treasure to me.

 Never Ignore Serendipity